Historical Nomenclature

 - May Be Considered if Prothrombin Complex Concentrate-4 Factor is Not Available or if Patient Cannot Tolerate Prothrombin Complex Concentrates

-Prothrombin Complex Concentrate-4 Factor (Kcentra, Beriplex, Confidex) (see Prothrombin Complex Concentrate-4 Factor, [[Prothrombin Complex Concentrate-4 Factor]])
+Prothrombin Complex Concentrate-4 Factor (Kcentra, Beriplex, Confidex) (see Prothrombin Complex Concentrate-4 Factor)/Prothrombin Complex Concentrate-3 Factor (Profilnine SD) (see Prothrombin Complex Concentrate-3 Factor)

 - Rapid Correction of the INR

-- Randomized, Non-Inferiority Trial Comparing Prothrombin Complex Concentrate-4 Factor vs Fresh Frozen Plasma in Reversing Coumadin (Lancet, 2015) [MEDLINE]: prothrombin complex concentrate-4 factor achieved effective hemostasis in 90% of subjects, as compared to 75% in the plasma group
+- Randomized, Non-Inferiority Trial Comparing Prothrombin Complex Concentrate-4 Factor vs Fresh Frozen Plasma in Reversing Coumadin (Lancet, 2015) [MEDLINE]

-- Safety Profile (Thromboembolic Events, Fluid Overload, and Late Bleeding Events): similar in the two groups
+- Safety Profile (Thromboembolic Events, Fluid Overload, and Late Bleeding Events) were Similar Between the Two Groups

 - For Coumadin Anticoagulation with Associated Major Hemorrhage, Prothrombin Complex Concentrate-4 Factor is Recommended Over Fresh Frozen Plasma (Grade 2C Recommendation)